 F1b (First Generation Backcross) Goldendoodles

 For example, an F1b would be the result of an F1 Goldendoodle crossed with a Poodle (or a Golden Retriever in rare cases).
-But due to the demand for “non-shedding” and more hypoallergenic dogs, breeders typically backcross an F1 Goldendoodle with a Poodle.
+But due to the demand for non-shedding and more hypoallergenic dogs, breeders typically backcross an F1 Goldendoodle with a Poodle.
 The result of this (mathematically speaking) is a dog that is 1/4 Golden Retriever and 3/4 Poodle.

 This generation seems to be more desirable than any other generation of Goldendoodle, so expect F1b Goldendoodle puppies to cost a little more money.

 F2, or second generation Goldendoodles are the result of two F1 Goldendoodles.